magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

     XXX: maybe spec [0, 128) as reserved, and [128, 255) for "experiments"?

-The sender that opened the new subchannel MUST immediately send one of the two kinds of offer messages.
+The peer that opened the new subchannel MUST immediately send one of the two kinds of offer messages.

 To offer a single file (with message kind `1`):